-- SNR is a ratio of level measurement and noise measurement (both typically as RMS level), expressed in dB.
+- SNR is a ratio of two measurements, level and noise measurements, expressed in dB.

 - Signal level, measurement bandwidth, and weighting filter must be defined.